codefresh-io/docs.codefresh.io/_docs/integrations/notifications/jira-integration.md

 * Add a description to your issue
 * And more

-More information is provided [directly in the example]({{site.baseurl}}/docs/example-catalog/ci-examples/sending-the-notification-to-jira/).
+More information is provided [Send notification to Jira example]({{site.baseurl}}/docs/example-catalog/ci-examples/sending-the-notification-to-jira/).

 ## Using your own jira-cli